Assam Career : IIT Guwahati Recruitment 2024

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 12th December 2024 from 11 AM onwards.
+Candidates may appear for online interview on 19th December 2024 at 10 AM over MS Teams/ Google Meet.

-The venue is altogether in Mechanical Engineering (ME) Office, IIT Guwahati, Assam

 How to apply :